PhilipDaniels/rsforcs/site/content/linq/_index.md

 optimal way.
 That said, it does make some of the Rust equivalents more verbose than their C# counterparts.
 Pattern matching can be used to alleviate this to some extent.

+There is much more on this in the page on `for` loops, and I also explain what the `for &x in collection` syntax means.

 ## About the samples

 Most of the examples in this section use `iter` rather than `into_iter` as I feel this is more usual.

-All Linq examples should be self contained.
-I will often call `ToList()` or `collect()` to ensure the enumerable is evaluated, to aid in debugging and display of the type.

-In Rust, we usually get an iterator by calling the `iter` method.
+Changing the code samples to user `iter_mut` or `into_iter` is a useful exercise.

 There are usually two sets of examples: one against ints, and one against strings.
 The first is an exemplar of a value type in C#, and the second a reference type.

 I tend to use vecs rather than arrays or slices, but the examples all equally to all those types.

+Rust iterables are lazy, just like C# LINQ expressions.
+In C# you could call `ToList()` to ensure the iterable is evaluated, in Rust the equivalent is calling `collect()`.

 The C# examples are written as unit tests using Framework 4.7.1 and the [NUnit](https://github.com/nunit/docs/wiki/NUnit-Documentation) testing framework.
 The full set of examples is available as a VS2017 solution in this website's [Github repo](https://github.com/PhilipDaniels/rsforcs).

+## TODO
 Ensure we cover MoreLinq and all the Rust iter methods, and probably itertools too.

 The Empty page has a nice description of why there are custom structs rather than `IEnumerable<T>` returned by everything.

-Collections and other classes may implement one or more of the Iterator functions, as appropriate.
-The freaky thing is that the default for-loop does move semantics rather than borrow.
-This means you can consume collections by iterating them!
-Of course, the compiler will give an error if this is a problem for your program.

-Q: what is `for &x in &collection`?
-A: The `&x` is a pattern de-referencing the reference that is returned by the for loop.

-BIG TABLE HERE
+Add a big table showing all the function equivalencies, with lots of links.

 ## See also
 For loops
-Writing your own custom iterat or (a sequence of random numbers).
+Writing your own custom iterator (e.g. a sequence of random numbers).